AP Exclusive: New election systems use vulnerable software

 WASHINGTON (AP) — Pennsylvania’s message was clear: The state was taking a big step to keep its elections from being hacked in 2020.
 Last April, its top election official told counties they had to update their systems.
-So far, nearly 60 percent have taken action, with $14.15 million of mostly federal funds helping counties buy brand new electoral systems.
+So far, nearly 60% have taken action, with $14.15 million of mostly federal funds helping counties buy brand-new electoral systems.

 But there’s a problem: Many of these new systems still run on old software that will soon be outdated and more vulnerable to hackers.

-Note: This story has been corrected to fix spelling of Arizona elections spokeswoman C. Murphy Hebert’s last name.